 - Transcript (unofficial is okay)

-Your statement of interest should address why you’re interested in this internship, as well as specifically state which project(s) and campus(es) you are applying for.
-If you choose to apply for more than one project, please clearly identify your preferences in ranked numerical order.
+Your statement of interest should address why you’re interested in this internship and how your skills align with the position description.
 You may also include some information about your interests and your background that may not be immediately apparent from your resume/CV.
-For assistance with your statement of interest, we suggest utilizing resources on your campus.
-Resources may include a Career Center or Writing Center.
+For assistance with your statement of interest, we suggest utilizing resources on your campus, which may include a Career Center or Writing Center.

 The statement of interest should be no more than 500 words, or roughly 1 page, single-spaced in Microsoft Word.

 If you are selected as a top candidate, your references may be contacted via email and may be asked to provide information about your work ethic, academic and/or research background, and general thoughts about your fit for this program.
 We highly recommend that you ask your references if they would be willing and able to provide this information on your behalf before you list them on your application.